What is Antimalware Service Executable?

 Consider reading: Microsoft Defender Offline.
 Guide to secure the PC.

 4b.
 In case you do not find a registry entry called DisableAntiSpyware, right click in the main Registry Editor area and choose New > DWORD (32 bit) Value.

 4c.
 Nominate this new registry entry DisableAntiSpyware.
 Double click it and define its value data to 1.

-It’s quite likely that certain more dangerous item results in Windows Defender to disrupt your PC’s speed.
-Implement a complete system scan with the help of a reliable and lightweight anti-malware tool such as GridinSoft Anti-Malware to inspect your PC for any malware that may be preventing your PC to operate safely and trouble-free.
+It’s likely that specific, more dangerous items result in Windows Defender disrupting your PC’s speed.
+Implement a complete system scan with the help of a reliable and lightweight anti-malware tool such as GridinSoft Anti-Malware to inspect your PC for any malware that may be preventing your PC from operating safely and trouble-free.

 Pay attention to this guide: Temporarily Disable Avast, Symantec, ESET, McAfee, Avira, Bitdefender For Windows 10

 Feel free to express your experience by sharing your thoughts in the comments section below.
 Good luck!